 This course surveys descriptive and inferential statistics with emphasis on practical applications of statistical analysis.
 The principles of collecting, analyzing, and interpreting data are covered.
 It examines the role of statistical analysis, statistical terminology, the appropriate use of statistical techniques, and interpretation of statistical findings through applications and functions of statistical methods.

-Develop a frequency distribution.
+Create a frequency distribution.

-Create graphical display of information.
+Create a graphical display using technology.

 Calculate mean, median, and mode for ungrouped data.